kristofwolk/MAGESTICA/README.md

 ### Next, we need to load in the data.
 This should be:

-  - A count matrix corresponding to the experimental design of MAGESTIC, The rownames should correspond to the barcodes, columns to the        sample names and a subset of the barcodes should correspond to an internal control (WT strains).
+  - A count matrix corresponding to the experimental design of MAGESTIC.
+The rownames should correspond to the barcodes, columns to the sample names, and a subset of the barcodes should correspond to an internal control (WT strains).
 Ideally, counts are already filtered for low quality barcodes/ low abundance at timepoint 1.
 COUNTS SHOULD NOT BE NORMALIZED YET.

   - A dataframe containing the meta-information of the experiment.
 This dataframe should have in the rows, same sample names as the columns of the count matrix and contain at least a column timepoint denoting from which timepoint the sample comes and a column replicate, denoting the replicate.

   - A vector containing the names of the control barcodes.

-  - (Optional) Annotation files with rownames the barcodes.
+  - (Optional) Annotation files with as rownames the barcodes.
 We can add this information to the results tables.

 #### The MAGESTICA package also provides some example data we can use for now: